 Mithras and the Sun God

 Mithras himself was either a sun god or associate of the sun god, sometimes equated with Sol Invictus who was also popular as a patron of the Roman army.
 His two torch-bearing companions, Cautes and Cautopates, are believed to symbolise the stations of the rising and setting sun.
 Cautes holds his torch raised up, and Cautopates holds his torch pointed downward.
 According to Cassius Dio, on his deathbed, Marcus reputedly said “Go to the rising sun; I am already setting.”
-To the many followers of Mithras among his legions on the Danube, that must surely have sounded like an allusion to the symbolism of their cult.
+To the many followers of Mithras among his legions on the Danube, that must surely have sounded like an allusion to the symbolism of their cult, as Grant notes in the passage cited earlier.
 More generally the pair are taken to denote the cycles of nature, through which opposites such as day and night, life and death, succeed one another.
 Many references to this theme of cyclical change can be found in The Meditations, although it is also common in philosophical literature generally.

 The Bull-Slaying (Tauroctony)

 The central image of Mithraism is that of the god Mithras slaying a bull, which is the focal point of each mithraeum.
 Scholars refer to this characteristic Mithraic image as the tauroctony.
 We do know that the bull is sacrificial because some of the depictions show it dressed in a conventional Roman sacrificial blanket.
 The relief shown here depicts Marcus Aurelius presiding at the ritual sacrifice of a bull, although it probably pertains to one of the conventional state cults of Rome.
 There’s no evidence that real bull-sacrifice actually formed part of Mithraism.
 As far as we know the bull-slaying in Mithraism was purely symbolic.